 Field Required Type Description note_id Yes integer A unique identifier for each note. person_id Yes integer A foreign key identifier to the Person about whom the Note was recorded.
-The demographic details of that Person are stored in the PERSON table. note_date Yes date The date the note was recorded. $note_datetime$ No datetime The date and time the note was recorded. note_type_concept_i id Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the type, origin or provenance of the Note. note_text Yes RBDMS dependent text The content of the Note. provider_id No integer A foreign key to the Provider in the PROVIDER table who took the Note. note_source_value No $\operatorname{varchar}(50)$ The source value associated with the origin of the note visit_occurrence_id No integer Foreign key to the Visit in the VISIT_OCCURRENCE table when the Note was taken.
+The demographic details of that Person are stored in the PERSON table. note_date Yes date The date the note was recorded. $note_datetime$ No datetime The date and time the note was recorded. note_type_concept_i id Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the type, origin or provenance of the Note. note_class_concept_i idYes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the HL7 LOINC Document Type Vocabulary classification of the note. $note_title$ No varchar(250) The title of the Note as it appears in the source. note_text Yes RBDMS dependent text The content of the Note. $encoding_concept_id$ Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the note character encoding type $language_concept_id$ Yes integer A foreign key to the predefined Concept in the Standardized Vocabularies reflecting the language of the note provider_id No integer A foreign key to the Provider in the PROVIDER table who took the Note. note_source_value No varchar(50) The source value associated with the origin of the note visit_occurrence_id No integer Foreign key to the Visit in the VISIT_OCCURRENCE table when the Note was taken.

-• The NOTE table contains free text (in ASCII, or preferably in UTF8 format) taken by a healthcare Provider.

-- The Visit during which the note was written is recorded through a reference to the VISIT_OCCURRENCE table.
+- The NOTE table contains free text (in ASCII, or preferably in UTF8 format) taken by a healthcare Provider. - The Visit during which the note was written is recorded through a reference to the VISIT_OCCURRENCE table.
 This information is not always available. - The Provider making the note is recorded through a reference to the PROVIDER table.
-This information is not always available. - The type of note_text is CLOB or string(MAX) depending on RDBMS
+This information is not always available. - The type of note_text is CLOB or varchar(MAX) depending on RDBMS - note_class_concept_id is a foreign key to the CONCEPT table to describe a standardized combination of five LOINC axes (role, domain, setting, type of service, and document kind).
+See below for description.